How to Fix Apex Legends Crashing in Ranked Mode?

 8. Disable Overclocking (If Applicable)

-1. Restart your PC and, during the startup procedure, press the key mentioned on the screen to enter the BIOS or UEFI.
+1. Restart your PC, and during the boot process, press the key displayed to enter BIOS or UEFI settings.

 Fix Apex Legends Crashing in Ranked Mode by Disabling Overclocking